MuhtasimTanmoy/notebook/database/elastic search.md

 - Type of index
     - Primary index
+    - Dense index
-    - Dense index -> all records map to index
+        - All records map to index
+    - Sparse index
-    - Sparse index -> few records map to sorted index
+        - Few records map to sorted index
     - Sparse index not not possible if records not organized/sorted

 - Graph database which considers relation and data